 No, they do not.
 We have checked several times, and the answer remains the same.

 If anything, they are very firm about their commitment to using physical servers exclusively, to the point of purchasing data centres and fibre lines.

 Can you use PrivadoVPN in China?

-While on one Chinese network we experienced fantastic download and upload speeds, another using the same network we struggled to connect and when we did, speeds were unusable.
+While on one Chinese network, our researchers in the country experienced fantastic download and upload speeds, another using the same network struggled to connect, and when we did, speeds were unusable.

-It's positive to see on certain networks speeds outperformed every other provider.
-Still, we're unsure if this is intentional or just beginner's good luck and the fact that PrivadoVPN is lesser known than the competition.
+It’s positive to see on certain networks PrivadoVPNs’ slower speeds outperformed every other provider.
+But our reviewers were unsure if this was intentional or just beginner’s good luck and the fact that PrivadoVPN is lesser known than the competition.

 Security and Safety

 Currently, PrivadoVPN offers WireGuard, OpenVPN and IKEv2 protocols with all plans, both free and premium.